December 7, 2011 – 6:58 pm | 16 Comments

 3. In the “Phone Provisioning” tab, you will need to enter

-• Optionally, you can also configure up to 16 BLF entities for each extension
+• Optionally, you can also BLF entities for each extension.

-4. Click the “OK” button, and the 3CX Management Console will use the template to generate a configuration file (or files) specific to the phone, which will contain the information specific for this extension.
+4. Click "OK" , and the 3CX Management Console will use the template to generate a configuration file (or files) specific to the phone selected, which will contain the information for this extension.

 Once the user confirms the details and clicks “OK”, the details are passed to an XML template configuration and the 3CX Parser interprets the following variables as follows: